sbstndb/subsetix/README.md

 # CUDA Interval Intersection (intervalix, because we are french !)

-This is a simple experimental project to find intersection between to srt of intervals in CUDA.
+This is a simple experimental project to find intersection between two sets of intervals in CUDA.

 ## What is a set of intervals ?